 Are you fond of spicy foods and dishes?
 If yes, then you must learn about these six hottest chilli peppers across the globe.

-People must have told you many times the benefits of eating chilli, but are you aware of these hottest chillies in the world?
+People must have told you the benefits of eating chilli many times, but are you aware of these hottest chillies in the world?
 Several names of these chillies' from around the world have been recorded in the Guinness Book of World Records.
 So let us tell you the type and speciality of these hottest chillies.

 India's hottest chilli grows in Assam.
 Bhoot Jolokia of Assam was considered the world's hottest chilli in the year 2007, and its name was included in the Guinness Book of World Records.
 In addition, this chilli is also known as U-Morok, Red Naga and Naga Jolokia.
 Apart from Assam, this chilli is also cultivated in Manipur, Arunachal Pradesh of India.
 In North-Eastern India, this chilli is applied on the walls of houses to avoid the attacks of elephants, as well as this chilli can also be used in making smoke bombs.